 According to peer-reviewed literature, scientific studies and books on Earthing, it produces the following benefits:

-The subject can get far more technical—including the fact the Schumann resonance of the Earth, at 7.83 hertz, parallels the brain’s average alpha frequency, and thus the direct connection is vital—though it isn’t necessary to dive in so deeply to reap the benefits of something so simple.
+The subject can get far more technical—including the fact the Schumann resonance of the Earth, at 7.83 hertz, parallels the brain’s average alpha frequency and thus direct connection is vital—though it isn’t necessary to dive in so deeply to reap the benefits of something so simple.

 To better understand electron absorption, we’ll look at the age and health war that wages within us all: free electrons versus free radicals.